CHERYL P. GROOD, Professor and Chair

 Major and Minor Application Process

 Students apply for a major in the middle of the second semester of the sophomore year.
-Students should consult the department webpage during the College’s Sophomore Plan process for more details on how to apply for the major.
-After the Sophomore Plan process is over, students may apply to add or change a major or minor at any time, but applications will normally be held until the next time that sophomore applications are considered (around March 1).
+Upon indication of intent to major (or minor) in the department, students will be assigned a departmental sophomore plan advisor who will help them decide on a reasoned plan of study for their last two years.
+This plan is then submitted to the department via their electronic Sophomore Plan.
+After the Sophomore Plan process is over, students may apply to add or change a major (or minor) at any time, but applications will normally be held until the next time that sophomore applications are considered (around March 1).

 Acceptance into the Major